Sneezes and Sneezing: Causes, Facts, Myths, and Mysteries

 How Fast Does a Sneeze Travel?

-It's commonly claimed that sneezes travel at up to 100 miles an hour.
+It's often claimed that sneezes travel at up to 100 miles an hour.
 This claim originated many years ago and hasn't been confirmed by recent research.
 It may be incorrect.
 An investigation performed by a virologist at the Alberta Provincial Laboratory for Public Health found that sneezes travel at 10 miles an hour.
 The scientist said that his subjects were small framed and that the results may have been different with subjects who had a larger frame.
-The popular Mythbusters TV show found that one person's sneeze travelled at 35 miles an hour and another person's at 39 miles an hour.
+The popular MythBusters TV show found that one person's sneeze travelled at 35 miles an hour and another person's at 39 miles an hour.

 Does Our Heart Stop When We Sneeze?